ca-la/bin/README.md

 ### Migrations

+To run staging/production migrations, you'll need the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

-Staging and production database migrations should be performed after a pull request is reviewed, and before it's merged.
+Staging database migrations should be performed immediately after a pull request is merged.
+Please paste the output of `bin/migrate-stg` into the #eng channel in Slack.

+When a production deployment is approved, please run production migrations (`bin/migrate-prod`) immediately prior to running the release script.
+Again, paste the output into Slack for visibility.

 All migrations **must** be able to work both with the currently-deployed application code, and with the code that will be deployed in the associated pull